My Company has Failed: From Winding Up to Bouncing Back

 How do I come up with my next business idea?

-But don't rush into this head first, take your time.
-Assess what went wrong with your old company, as well as what went right.
-Put a list together and try and connect the dots by asking why that particular thing didn't work.
-You can then use this list to steer your business idea forward and what areas you can try and replicate in the future.
+But don't rush into this headfirst; you need to take your time and consider your options.
+Start by assessing what went wrong with your old company, as well as what went right.
+Put a list together and try to connect the dots by asking why that particular thing didn't work.
+You can then use this list to steer your business idea forward and the areas you can try to replicate in the future.

-Next you'll need to think about what type of business you want to start.
+Next, you'll need to think about what type of business you want to start.
 It may be similar to your old company, or it may be something completely new.
-If you're unsure about what to do then you could start by compiling some ideas.
+If you're unsure about what to do, then you could start by compiling some ideas.
 This could be a new innovation or a company based on a current start-up idea.
-A useful way to go forward is to think about the industries you are interested in and others you're not so keen on.
-Then, from your interested in" list learn more about the trends within that industry and see if you can capitalise on any of them.
+A useful approach is to consider the industries that interest you and those that don't.
+Then, from your "interested in" list, learn more about the trends within that industry and see if you can capitalise on any of them.

-If you're still stuck for ideas then think about the products or services that you use in your everyday life.
-Are any of them substandard or could be improved on?
+If you're still stuck for ideas, then think about the products or services that you use in your everyday life.
+Are any of them substandard, or could they be improved on?
 This could be a good place for you to start.

 Once you've come up with your idea, you'll need to conduct extensive research into the area.
 This includes: market research, writing a business plan, thinking about financing, to name a few.